• Skip to main content

 Depending on the size of your turbo or supercharger and how much boost you run will determine how much power you make.
 Smaller boost applications will only bump power by 100-150 hp, while big turbos will push the 5.3 Vortec past 1,000 hp if you really want.
 Keep in mind, the bigger the turbo the more turbo lag.
 Anyone looking for a good street kit should try to stay in the 400-500whp area to keep the most usable power possible.
 Anything higher is basically useless anywhere other than a drag strip.

-It’s also important to keep in mind that adding lots of boost to the Vortec 5300 will also require supporting mods.
+It’s also important to keep in mind that adding lots of boost will also require supporting mods.
 This means a full exhaust, larger fuel injectors, a bigger fuel pressure regulator, and likely some internal upgrades to pistons and connecting rods.
 Custom tuning is also paramount for any forced induction kits to make sure they run safely and efficiently.

-To summarize: the Vortec 5300 5.3 L V8 is an incredibly stout and reliable engine that is capable of making some serious power.
-For whatever your power and build goals are, from moderate to extreme, the Vortec 5300 V8 can definitely fulfill them.
+To summarize: the 5.3 Vortec is an incredibly stout and reliable engine that is capable of making some serious power.
+For whatever your power and build goals are, from moderate to extreme, this engine can definitely fulfill them.
 Both cast-iron and aluminum block versions are very strong and love to make horsepower and torque.

-Tuning is by far the quickest upgrade that offers the most bang for your buck when increasing Vortec 5300 performance.
+Tuning is by far the quickest upgrade that offers the most bang for your buck when increasing performance.
 Just a simple map flash can easily add 35-50 whp/wtq, and even more with other mods.
-Long-tube headers are a great way to add power and volume to your 5.3 L Vortec exhaust setup, and intakes also offer moderate power bumps while helping the engine breathe and work easier.
+Long-tube headers are a great way to add power and volume to your exhaust setup, and intakes also offer moderate power bumps while helping the engine breathe and work easier.

-The big upgrades on the Vortec 5300 V8 are upgraded camshafts and forced induction.
+The big upgrades are upgraded camshafts and forced induction.
 Cams will add 25-100 whp depending on their stage and size, while forced induction through a turbo or supercharger will only be limited by the size of the turbo.
 Forced induction power builds will need supporting mods to be run safely, and anything over 500-600whp gets a little dicey in terms of reliability.

 Cold Air intake